kuator/some-python-plugin.nvim/README.md

 - https://github.com/neovim/nvim-lspconfig/pull/303
 - https://github.com/microsoft/pylance-release/issues/4

 Pylance support for nvim-lsp.
+Don't star it, Microsoft will probably notice and the repo will have to be deleted.

-This plugin just contains basic configuation for nvim_lsp and [script](./install.sh) to download and install latest vscode pylance server.
+This plugin contains a basic configuation for nvim_lsp and [script](./install.sh) to download and install latest vscode pylance server.

-Make sure jq, curl, unzip, vi is installed to make script works.
+Make sure jq, curl, unzip, vi are installed to make script work.

 ---